-I believe it was a good decision to pick application security as the topic of my individual project specialization because, in the course of researching this subject, I have gained a lot of very useful knowledge that will help me in the future.
+Thanks to this project I have learned a lot about application security and how to make my apps secure.
+I got really interested in this subject and I would like to continue studying it.
+That is why I believe it was a good decision to pick up this topic.
 The questions I asked in my problem definition were on point as, by trying to answer them, I managed to describe the things I wanted to learn and write about.
-I think my methods of research were correct since the availability of resources made it easy to find information in many different, interesting forms, like books, articles, and videos.
-Creation of examples, trying out different attack and prevention techniques allowed me to not only understand the security concepts in theory but also in practice.
+I think my methods of research were correct since the availability of resources made it easy to find information in many different, interesting forms.
+Creation of examples allowed me to not only understand the security concepts in theory but also in practice.
 The plan I came up with was good because it allowed me to focus on my goals instead of single activities on specific days, which would be hard to follow, because of my dynamic schedule.
 Although looking back at it, I could make it better by assigning less time on initial and final activities and putting more time on the actual work.
 This made me not follow my plan completely the way I would like to.
 However, in the end, I managed to finish my synopsis on time, so it is not a big issue.
-Thanks to this project I have learned a lot about application security and how to make secure applications.
-I got really interested in this subject and I would like to continue studying it in the future.